Employing and supporting LGBT workers

 - Referring to someone's trans history - some people may be guarded about their trans history and others may be more open about it.
 However staff should be respectful and avoid comments about 'how an individual was before'.

 - Inappropriate questions about medical treatment - an individual's medical history or ongoing medical treatment is a private and personal matter.
-A trans person's body is their own and their gender identity is not validated by biology.
+A trans person's body is their own.
 Staff should respect the trans person's right to privacy.

 - Questioning someone's ability to 'pass' - 'passing' refers to when a trans person 'passes' for someone who isn't trans.
 Telling someone they could be more 'convincing' is both insulting and degrading.
 Staff should respect a person's gender identity regardless of whether they conform to standard notions of gendered beauty.

-- Use of toilet or changing facilities - employers should avoid discriminating against anyone with the protected characteristic of gender reassignment (see definition outlined above).
+- Use of toilet or changing facilities - employers should avoid unlawfully discriminating against anyone with the protected characteristic of gender reassignment (see definition outlined above).
 Such persons should normally be free to select the facilities appropriate to the gender in which they present, this becomes more so the further they have progressed in the gender reassignment process.
 For example, when a person who is undergoing a gender reassignment process has been living in their acquired gender role on a full time basis they should normally be afforded the right to use the facilities appropriate to their acquired gender.
 Employers should consult their transitioning employee about this and make plans for it.
 Where employers already offer gender-neutral toilets and changing facilities, the risk of discriminating against transgender people is alleviated.